 TACTIC: Look for neighborhoods that offer access to stores and services that meet many of your routine needs.

-For example, find a place to buy groceries, a newspaper, a cup of coffee, get a haircut, have a meal.
+For example, find a place to buy groceries, a cup of coffee, get a haircut, have a meal.